autistic-symposium/master-algorithms-py/queues/README.md

 ```

 <br>

-* there is one occasion when `tail` index is set to zero:
-   * when the enqueue operation adds to the last position in the array and tail has to loop back (`self.tail == self.size`).

-* there are two occasions when `head` index is set to zero:
-   * when the queue is checked as empty
-   * when the dequeue operation popped the last element in the array and head has to loop back (`self.head == self.size`).

 * as long as we know the length of the queue, we can instantly locate its tails based on this formula: